spcourse/python/en/checkpy/contents.md

     :| prints a well-formed pyramid of height 23 can't check until another check passes

-Here we see that your code passed the first three tests.
-But the test with description `prints a well-formed pyramid of height 1` failed.
+ Here, your code passed the first three tests, but the test with the description "prints a well-formed pyramid of height 1" failed.
 Can you guess what went wrong?

-The output of the test is:
+ The test's output is:

     assert '# #\n' == '* *\n'
       - # #
       + * *

-So the `assert` expected `# #\n` but instead your code produced `* *\n`. on the lines below you see more detailed feedback, although in this case that doesn't provide much more info.
-(Note that the `\n` means a new line.)
+So, the `assert` expected '# #' but your code produced '* *'.
+The lines below provide more detailed feedback, although in this case, they don't offer much more information.
+(Note that '\n' represents a new line.)

 The last two tests are not run at all.
-The `:|` indicates that a test cannot be run.
-In this case that is because these last two test will only run if the tests before it succeeded.
+The `:|` indicates that a test cannot be run because these last two tests will only run if the previous tests have succeeded.

-### Multi line output
+### Multi-line output

-When your code is supposed to produce multiple lines of output the output of `checkpy` can get more confusing.
+When your code is supposed to produce multiple lines of output, `checkpy`'s output can become more confusing.
 For example:

     :( prints a well-formed pyramid of height 3 assert '    # #\n  # # #\n# # # #' == '     # #\n  ...#\n # # # #\n'